 - b.
-Do the design for different R using Matlab when assuming a = 1, and plot the position of the closed loop pole as a function of R. Conclusion? - 8.2 Consider the second order system
+Do the design for different R using Matlab when assuming a = 1, and plot the position of the closed loop pole as a function of R. Explain how the speed of the system depends on R. - 8.2 Consider the second-order system